-Option Description De- fault transport sFlienstdered list of transport instance names that this configuration will utilize.
-This field is none inst2][, required for every transport configuration. ] swap_byte sa [@] of 0 causes DDS to serialize data in the source machine's native endianness; a value 0 of 1 causes DDS to serialize data in the opposite endianness.
-The receiving side will adjust the data for its endianness so there is no need to match this option between machines.
-The purpose of this option is to allow the developer to decide which side will make the endian adjustment, if necessary. passive_o of imeacut duri litsicon and sector initial passive connection establishment.
-A value of zero would wait 10000 indefinitely (not recommended).
-(10 sec)
+Option Description De-

+fault

+transport sFlienstdered list of transport instance names that this configuration will utilize.
+This field is none

+inst2][, required for every transport configuration.

+]

+swap_byte SA [Walld] of 0 causes DDS to serialize data in the source machine's native endianness; a value 0

+of 1 causes DDS to serialize data in the opposite endianness.
+The receiving side will adjust the

+data for its endianness so there is no need to match this option between machines.
+The purpose

+of this option is to allow the developer to decide which side will make the endian adjustment,

+if necessary.

+passive_o or fine and the second se 10000

+indefinitely (not recommended).
+(10

+sec)